adyoli/AWS-Messaging-System-Infrastructure/README.md

 - A **GitHub Account** and a forked copy of this repository.
 - An **AWS Account** with sufficient permissions to create the required resources.

-## Deployment
+## Branching Strategy & Deployment Workflow

+This repository uses a GitFlow-like branching model to ensure stability and collaboration.

+-   **`master` Branch:** Represents the stable, production-ready state.
+Direct pushes should be disabled in GitHub branch protection rules.
+-   **`develop` Branch:** The primary integration branch for new features.
+All feature branches are merged here.
+-   **`feature/*` Branches:** Used for individual feature development.
+Branched from `develop`.

-### CI/CD Deployment (Recommended Workflow)
+### The CI/CD Pipeline

-The primary and recommended method for deploying this infrastructure is to use the automated CI/CD pipeline.
-The pipeline is configured to run on every push to the `master` branch.

-**To trigger a deployment:**
+The GitHub Actions workflow is branch-aware and automates the following process:

-1. Commit your changes to a feature branch.
+1.  **Developing a Feature:**
+    -   Create a `feature/` branch from `develop`.
+    -   Make your code and infrastructure changes.

+2.  **Validation (`terraform plan`):**
-2. Create a Pull Request to merge into `master`.
+    -   Open a Pull Request (targeting either `develop` or `master`).
-3. Once the Pull Request is reviewed and merged, the GitHub Actions workflow will automatically:
+    -   Push commits to the `develop` branch.
+    -   For any of the above events, the CI/CD pipeline will automatically trigger and run up to `terraform plan`.
+This shows a preview of infrastructure changes without deploying anything, which is crucial for code reviews and integration testing.

+3.  **Production Deployment (`terraform apply`):**
+    -   When you are ready for a release, merge your changes into the `master` branch (typically via a PR from `develop`).
+    -   A push to `master` is the **only event** that triggers a full production deployment.
+The pipeline will:
-    - Build and push the new Docker image to ECR with a unique commit SHA tag.
+        -   Build and push the Docker image to ECR.
-    - Deploy the infrastructure changes via Terraform, updating the ECS service to use the new image.
-    - Run the `scripts/health_check.py` script to validate the deployment is healthy.
+        -   Run `terraform apply` to deploy the infrastructure.

-This method ensures that every deployment is automated, version-controlled, and consistent.
+        -   Execute a health check to verify the deployment.

 ## Local Development Workflows